 Progress is rarely ever a straight, ascending line.
 More often than not, accidents will happen in the pursuit of higher technology and practices.
-Failure is something that engineers and scientists must both be ready for and expect because failure is what inspires so many people to become better.
-That said, civil engineering is a field that does not have a lot of room for error.
-However, despite the best efforts of all professionals involved in the field, these errors may happen and cost governments millions of dollars in collateral damages.
-While such failures may be demotivating at first, they would eventually go on to inspire others to improve upon the errors that had occurred in the first place.
+Failure is something that engineers and scientists must be ready for and expect because it inspires many people to become better.
+That said, civil engineering is a field that doesn’t have a lot of room for error.
+However, despite the best efforts of all professionals in the field, these errors may happen and cost millions of dollars in collateral damage.
+While such failures may be demotivating at first, they eventually inspire others to improve.

-To learn more, check out the infographic below created by Ohio University’s Online Master of Science in Civil Engineering program, which highlights five civil engineering failures that led to remarkable breakthroughs in the industry, ensuring that the accidents and damages were not in vain.
+To learn more, check out the infographic below created by Ohio University’s online Master of Science in Civil Engineering program, which highlights five civil engineering failures that led to breakthroughs in the industry, ensuring that the accidents and damages weren’t in vain.

 I-35W Mississippi River Bridge

 On August 1, 2007, a steel truss arch bridge spanning the Mississippi River in Minneapolis collapsed during rush hour.
 Thirteen people died, and an additional 145 people were injured.
 The National Transportation Safety Board (NTSB) determined the collapse was due to insufficient thickness of the bridge’s gusset plates.
 This disaster caused Minnesota to create a $2.5 billion bridge improvement program.

 On March 15, 2018, a 174-foot section of a pedestrian bridge built to link Florida International University’s campus with the city of Sweetwater collapsed, killing six people and injuring 10 others.
 It was determined that calculation errors caused overestimations of the bridge’s capacity, and there were failures to respond to structural cracking prior to the collapse.
 This recent engineering failure reiterates not only the importance of accurate mathematics in civil engineering, but also of properly reacting to warning signs.